ennuicastr/ennuicastr-server/docs/INSTALL.md

 ## 8: Make config.json

 Copy `config.json.example` to `config.json` and modify it as needed.
+Note that `"clientShort"` is the invite-only domain.
+If not using one, just set it to the same as `"client"`.

 ## 9: Prepare the database